Can Demographic Factors Improve Text Classification? Revisiting Demographic Adaptation in the Age of Transformers: Results and Discussion

 \subsection{Multilingual Specialization Results}

-Table \ref{tab:all_mbert} shows the results of gender- and age-specialized mBERT variants -- DS-Seq and DS-Tok -- on gender and age classification (AC-SA and AC-TD) as intrinsic tasks together with sentiment analysis (SA) and topic detection (TD) as extrinsic evaluation tasks, for each of the five countries encompassed by the Trustpilot datasets of \newcite{hovy-2015-demographic}.
+Table \ref{tab:all_mbert} shows the results of gender- and age-specialized mBERT variants -- DS-Seq and DS-Tok -- on gender and age classification (AC-SA and AC-TD) as intrinsic tasks together with sentiment analysis (SA) and topic detection (TD) as extrinsic evaluation tasks, for each of the five countries encompassed by the Trustpilot datasets~\citep{hovy2015user}.
 The performance of DS-Seq and DS-Tok is compared against the PLM baselines that have not been exposed to demographic information: vanilla mBERT and mBERT with additional MLM-ing on the same Trustpilot data on which DS-Seq and DS-Tok were trained.

-Our demographically specialized models (DS-Seq and DS-Tok) generally outperform the vanilla mBERT across the board, both on intrinsic tasks (Gender and Age classification on AC-SA and AC-TD portions) as well as on extrinsic tasks (SA and TD), unsurprisingly with much more prominent gains on the former.
-The comparison against the domain-adaptation in which mBERT was intermediately only MLM-ed on Trustpilot reviews, but without demographic category prediction, however, reveals that much of the gains that DS-Seq and DS-Tok have over vanilla mBERT stem from domain adaptation: somewhat surprisingly, DS models fall behind MLM-based domain adaptation on the intrinsic tasks of gender/age classification (e.g., for age group classification on AC-SA, the DS variants fall short of MLM by 2 $F_1$ points), while exhibiting small but fairly consistent gains over MLM for extrinsic SA and TD tasks, both in gender and age intermediate specialization.
-Although the gains are not particularly convincing, the SA and TD still seem to favor intermediate demographic specialization, which is in line with findings from \cite{hovy-2015-demographic} who also report small but (mostly) consistent gains for these two tasks.
+Our demographically specialized models generally outperform the vanilla mBERT across the board, both on intrinsic and extrinsic tasks, unsurprisingly with much more prominent gains on the former.
+The comparison against the domain-adaptation in which mBERT was intermediately trained only MLM-ed on Trustpilot reviews, but without demographic category prediction, however, reveals that much of the gains that DS-Seq and DS-Tok have over vanilla mBERT stem from domain adaptation: somewhat surprisingly, DS models fall behind MLM-based domain adaptation on the intrinsic tasks of gender/age classification (e.g., for age group classification on AC-SA, the DS variants fall short of MLM by 2 $F_1$ points), while exhibiting small but fairly consistent gains over MLM for extrinsic SA and TD tasks, both in gender and age intermediate specialization.
+Although the gains are not particularly convincing, the SA and TD still seem to favor intermediate demographic specialization, which is in line with findings from \citet{hovy-2015-demographic}, who also reported small but (mostly) consistent gains for these two tasks.